13 Reasons Why Bloodleaf Plant is Wilting and Drooping Leaves (with Solutions)

 In an attempt to save energy, the leaves begin to die and this begins with wilting and drooping leaves.
 This way, the energy available is saved for the plant's vital functions inorder to keep alive.

-Cut back the stems to rejuvenate growth and move the plant to a brighter spot where it will receive very bright light with 4-6 hours of direct sunlight or instal grow lights if you do not have adequate lighting in your home.
-Take a look at these full spectrum grow lights on Amazon.
+Cut back the stems to rejuvenate growth and move the plant to a brighter spot where it will receive very bright light with 4-6 hours of direct sunlight or instal full spectrum grow lights if you do not have adequate lighting in your home.

 Regularly clean the leaves to get rid of dust by damp wiping with a soft cloth to ensure that maximum surface area of the leaf is exposed for light absorption.